10 Charming Little Towns in New Zealand You Need to Visit

 Akaroa, CanterburyImage credit: Andrew Schaffer

-Hidden in the hills and situated by the bay of the same name, Akaroa is about a two hour drive from Christchurch.
-The small township is also known as ‘long harbour’, due to the shape of the bay.
-The green hills and mountaintops in the surrounding create a striking contrast with the clear blue waters of the bay.
-The natural beauty does not only attract visitors from all over New Zealand, but also dolphins that can frequently be spotted in the bay.
+Hidden in the hills and situated by the bay of the same name, Akaroa is about a two-hour drive from Christchurch.
+The small township is also known as Long Harbour, due to the shape of the bay.
+The green hills and mountaintops in the surrounding area create a striking contrast with the clear blue waters of the bay.
+The natural beauty not only attracts visitors from all over New Zealand, but also dolphins that can frequently be spotted in the bay.

 9. Aramoana, Dunedin